Rafzy/Raf-s-Vault/LLM/Transformers.md

 After going through many repetition attention blocks and MLPs, we hope that the prediction for the next word is baked into the last vector of the sequence (Somehow)

 # Needed background knowledge

+## Word embedding

+This is the step that associates each token into a vector value.
+This vector value directly correlates into the "meaning" of said token.
+This is explained more in [[Word2Vec]]. these word embedding is part of the total weights of the transformer, although a smaller part of the tons of total weights in transformers.